 - Completed Montgomery CERT Training; Participant in annual Emergency Management Institute (June).

-Ron Hardy-Co-Chair-City Emergency Preparedness Manager
+Ron Hardy-City Emergency Preparedness Manager

 - FEMA-Certificate of Achievement for Advanced professional Series for Emergency Management